A Red Circle

 - A Red Circle’s Employment team works to break down barriers to securing and keeping gainful employment in North County.
 They work on job development and job creation through a racial equity lens.
 This can include supplying work appropriate clothing, advocating for high schools to incorporate a more jobs-focused curriculum, asking employers to provide transportation help, childcare assistance, and other necessities during the first few weeks of employment, and collaborating with policy organizations that focus on improving public transit.

-- The Education team has assembled an Education Advocacy Coalition to include professionals and organizations invested in the North County school districts of Hazelwood, Ferguson-Florissant, Riverview, Normandy, and Jennings.
-The coalition meets quarterly and works on issues such as discipline practices, academic achievement, parental involvement, and equitable school funding.
+- The Education team works with students, in grades pre-K through 3, in the Hazelwood and Ferguson-Florissant school districts who struggle with behavior, academics, and social-emotional learning skills.
+The team works with school personnel and parents to provide mentorship, tutoring, or practical resources such as hygiene products to students.
+It also provides referral and service resources to parents as needed.
+In addition, the team conducts Parent Cafes to empower parents on how to advocate for their children.
+Finally, the team has assembled an Education Advocacy Coalition to include professionals and organizations invested in the North County school districts of Hazelwood, Ferguson-Florissant, Riverview, Normandy, and Jennings.
+The coalition meets quarterly and works on issues such as discipline practices, academic achievement, parental involvement, equitable school funding, job-readiness, and financial empowerment.

 - The Holistic Living team advocates for healthy food access in North County, while educating and empowering the community.
 Our healthy food kitchen, Healthy Flavor Bistro & Garden is open for dinner every Friday evening.
 We serve healthy, family style meals that are affordable and easy to recreate at home.
 Once our garden yields a harvest, our meals will be served directly from the garden!
 In the meantime, we are collaborating with local growers, farmers, and grocers to serve the freshest food possible.
 Come and join us for dinner at North Hills United Methodist Church, 10771 Trask Drive, St. Louis, Missouri 63136, from 6 p.m. to 8 p.m.
 Donations are welcome but not required.